MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-production.md

 >[!NOTE]
 > Unlike when you move components with inventory picks, consumption isn't posted when you register an inventory movement.
 You register consumption as a separate step by posting the source document.

-## Flushing production components in a basic warehouse configuration
+## <a name="flushing-production-components-in-a-basic-warehouse-configuration"></a>Flushing production components in a basic warehouse configuration

 Flushing methods affect the flow of components in production.
 Learn more at [Flush Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).
 Depending on the flushing method you select, you can pick components for production om the following ways: